Skip to main content

 Seating will be allocated at the ticket desk for yourself and your guests.
 If tickets are booked at different times, all your guest tickets will still be received together and sat together.

-If you would like separate seating for your guests, please ask at the ticket desk.
+If you would like separate seating for your guests, please email the Congregations team.

 Can children attend?